gvalero2013/moodle-tinymce_clozeeditor/README.txt

-Installation method for Moodle 3.5 and higher versions only
+Installation methods for Moodle 3.5 and higher versions only

 As of Moodle version 3.5, the plugin can be deployed from within Moodle, by uploading the cloze editor ZIP file